 This does not take into account the emotional and mental toll of a catastrophic injury, which can also be a tremendous burden on a victim.

 How much does a Charlotte catastrophic injury lawyer cost?

-Catastrophic injuries can lead to tremendous medical bills and often result in a victim being unable to work.
+Catastrophic injuries can lead to tremendous medical bills, and often result in a victim being unable to work.
 This can leave an injury victim and their family in a precarious financial situation.
-At Price Petho & Associates P.L.L.C., we understand the financial difficulties experienced by injury victims, which is why we take Charlotte catastrophic injury cases on a contingency fee basis.
-This means that our clients will pay no upfront or out-of-pocket cost for their case.
-Our clients only pay legal fees after we obtain the compensation they are entitled to for their injuries and other losses.
+At Price, Petho & Associates, we understand the challenges presented by a severe injury, which is why we take Charlotte catastrophic injury cases on a contingency fee basis.
+This means that our clients pay no upfront or out-of-pocket costs.
+Our clients only pay legal fees after we obtain the compensation to which they are entitled for their injuries and other losses.
 Simply put, if we do not win, our clients do not pay.